IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Configuring the "lang" Directory
 ++++++++++++++++++++++++++++++++

-Translations for the Dataverse software are stored in "properties" files in a directory on disk (e.g. ``/home/dataverse/langBundles``) that you specify with the :ref:`dataverse.lang.directory` ``dataverse.lang.directory`` JVM option, like this:
+Translations for the Dataverse Software are stored in "properties" files in a directory on disk (e.g. ``/home/dataverse/langBundles``) that you specify with the :ref:`dataverse.lang.directory` ``dataverse.lang.directory`` JVM option, like this:

 ``./asadmin create-jvm-options '-Ddataverse.lang.directory=/home/dataverse/langBundles'``